Creative Activities for Kids: Art and Craft Clubs

 Kids Love Messy Play

 The main drawback with messy creative play is that it is … messy!
 Some entrepreneurs have therefore set up businesses running art and craft clubs so that children and parents can experience the benefits of creative play without this drawback.
-An example is the Creation Station franchise in UK.
-Franchisees are unique individuals.
-They need to be passionate about art and craft and also be committed to providing a great experience for kids.
+These entrepreneurs are passionate about art and craft and they are also committed to providing a great experience for kids.

-For example, Debbie Kersley runs the Cheltenham and Gloucester franchise of Creation Station.
+For example, Debbie Kersley runs art and craft sessions in Cheltenham and Gloucester in the UK.
 She majored in Fine Art and regularly exhibits her paintings.
 She is also a qualified occupational therapist.
 This enables her to help students develop fine motor skills and motivate them to learn new ones.

-She decided to run a craft franchise as she wanted creativity in all aspects of her work life.
-She says that running an art and craft club enables her to do something fun that also involves working with children.
+She wanted creativity in all aspects of her work life.
+Running an art and craft club enables her to do something fun that also involves working with children.
 She is able to control her own working hours and achieve a better work-life balance.
-The franchise arrangement means that she is her own boss but advice and support is there if needed.

 How to Run a Creative Art and Craft Club